Best At Home Herpes Test

 Herpes testing: At home vs. in a doctor’s office?

-While both will get you good answers, the choice mostly comes down to personal preference and comfort.
+While both will get you good answers, the choice mostly comes down to personal preference, comfort, and symptoms.
 Here’s a handy guide to help you figure out your best option:

 Test at homeTest in a doctor’s office